Agent-Daedalus/Music-Scripts/README.md

 ```
 ## Before Using
-These scripts have been only tested on Arch Linux, _.
+These scripts have been primarily tested on Arch Linux.
+While they may work on other Linux distributions or macOS, compatibility is not guaranteed, and you might need to adjust installation commands or script behavior.

+If you plan to use `get_album_info.py`, you will need to provide your own header, for example "MyAwesomeTagger/1.2.0 ( http://myawesometagger.example.com )" (see [Musicbrainz](https://musicbrainz.org/doc/MusicBrainz_API/Rate_Limiting) for more info and examples),

 ## Script Summaries
 *  `append_music_doc.sh`: Appends links to a markdown document.